Breathable Insulated Jacket

 With good breathability for an insulated jacket, very good heat retention when wet, and enough warmth for camping in temps above freezing, the Outdoor Research Refuge Air Hooded Jacket delivers rare versatility as a legit, four-season insulated jacket that you can wear while active or inactive—making it conceivably the only insulated jacket you need, at a good price.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a men’s or women’s Outdoor Research Refuge Air Hooded Jacket at backcountry.com, moosejaw.com, outdoorresearch.com, or rei.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase a men’s or women’s Outdoor Research Refuge Air Hooded Jacket at backcountry.com, moosejaw.com, or outdoorresearch.com.

 NOTE: I tested gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
 See my Gear Reviews page at The Big Outside for categorized menus of all of my reviews and my expert buying tips.